 /* * external links open in new window */

+Is it possible to fall in love with a city?
 Entirely possible.
 If you don’t believe me, I dare you to visit sexy, savory Buenos Aires.
-I rented an apartment ($35 USD/night) for a few weeks in March last year and hope to spend a few months there next year.
-The Argentinean capital is filled with European architecture and a Latin seductiveness that will tempt you to stay forever.
+I’ve spent many American winters living in the city.
+The Argentinean capital is filled with European architecture and a seductiveness that will tempt you to stay forever.
 Consider yourself warned.
+If you’re planning a visit, check out my detailed Buenos Aires City Guide.

 1. La Recoleta Cemetery